microsoft/Partner-Center-Bot/README.md

 # Partner Center Bot
 This is a sample project that demonstrates how to leverage the Microsoft Bot framework to construct a bot that interacts with Partner Center.
-With this initial release limited features are supported.
+With this initial release limitedfeatures are supported.
 Additional abilities will be added over time.
-The intent of this project is not to provide a fully functional bot, but rather to demonstrate how this technology can be utilize to support customers.
-Most customers want the ability to resolve issues on their own, and this sample provides you a tool that can help fulfill that desire.
+The intent of this project is not to provide a fully functional bot, but rather to demonstrate how this technology can be utilized to support customers.

 This project is being provided with community support only.
 If you need help please log an issue using the [issue tracker](https://github.com/Microsoft/Partner-Center-Bot/issues).